HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 Pour THE venomous spit, I'll dare you to speak truth Gag on your mouth _so_ choke on it deep (aaah)

-Those
-Rites in a war are really for the weak (ye)          - All ya gotta SAY STILL hex for the fix               - It's a venomous spit, I dare you to speak (yeah)     - Gag IT on the mouth and choke on it deep (ah)        -
+Those rites in a war are really for the weak (ye)    - All ya gotta SAY STILL hex for the fix               - It's a venomous spit, I dare you to speak (yeah)     - Gag IT on the mouth and choke on it deep (ah)        -

-Owe it to dust and the empty chambers                10             ---------------------I owe Stay there, mind in an endless spiral                9 Prayers - make it last, my grit on revival           11         ---------------------Stay there to the very end in an endless SPIRAL
-It's a fresh spit, it's a fresh spit ye               9
+Owe it to dust and the empty chambers                10             - I owe Stay there, mind in an endless spiral                9              - Prayers - make it last, my grit on revival           11             - Stay there to the very end in an endless SPIRAL It's a fresh spit, it's a fresh spit ye               9

 God is dead carcass is rotten                         8